 Parties then can conduct multiple Bitcoin transactions, although each isn’t verified individually on the Bitcoin blockchain at the time of execution on Lightning's network.
 Instead, all the transactions in a payment channel are eventually reflected on-chain / on the Bitcoin network, as a single transaction.

 In short, lots of transactions on the Lightning Network are rolled into one transaction on the Bitcoin network.
-Herein lies Lightning Network’s power!
+Herein lies the Lightning Network’s power!

 While the Lightning Network leans heavily on Bitcoin's infrastructure, it runs its own software that processes and logs all transactions on a standalone network of nodes (computers).
 These individual Lightning nodes communicate with one another to allow for the creation of the payment channels for Lightning users to move Bitcoin through.